rackerlabs/rackspace-how-to/content/cloud-servers/install-epel-and-additional-repositories-on-centos-and-red-hat.md

     sudo yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-$(rpm -E '%{rhel}').noarch.rpm

-Some EPEL packages depend on packages from the "optional" and "extras" channels, so ensure those are enabled as well.
+Some EPEL packages depend on packages from the "optional" and "extras" channels, so ensure that those are enabled as well.

 ### Install the IUS repository